Day 4 - Over the Pyrenees : Orisson to Roncesvalles

 Once showered we headed off to the Plaza del Castillo for a chocolate croissant and cafe con leche.
 We also arranged to take a tour of the Museo-Tesoro de la Real Colegiata de Roncesvalles which allowed us the opportunity to explore the Museum, church, and historical crypt.

-Afterwards we headed to the first dinner sitting which was at 7 pm in the bar La Posada which many would recognize as the albergue Martin Sheen stayed at in the movie The Way.
-This situation which gave way to questions and discussion around the table regarding what was different between the movie compared to our hike and experiences so far.
+Afterwards, we headed to the first dinner sitting which was at 7 pm in the bar La Posada which many would recognize as the albergue Martin Sheen stayed at in the movie The Way.
+This situation gave way to questions and discussion around the table regarding what was different between the movie compared to our hike and experiences so far.
 Our dinner was wonderful and was comprised of an incredible vegetable soup, pasta and omelettes, red wine, and ice cream for dessert.

 Later that evening we attended the pilgrim mass, during which the pilgrims were blessed and a list of the countries where we came from was read out.
 The exhaustion of two long days, and the late hour, soon had us picking up our clean and WARM laundry and heading to our beds.
 As such, by 9:30 pm, amid the coughing, snoring, and other ambient noises produced by 200+ pilgrims in a single room we lay down to sleep.